obiwanus/focus-zig/LOG.md

 # TODO
+- Multiple cursors
     - Select words with ctrl+d
+- Use a global clipboard unless multiple cursors are used
+- Create new files
+- Search within buffer
+- Undo/redo
+- Format on save
-- [ui] Enlarge the current editor on shift+ctrl+L
+- Enlarge the current editor on shift+ctrl+L
-- Strip trailing whitespace on save
-- Multiple cursors
 - [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)
-- [ui] When drawing a buffer with a conflict we need to ask what to do
-- [tech-debt] When scanning the root folder, ignore the ignored folders right away (modify dir walker)
-- [tech-debt] When building a directory tree, see if we can use a memory arena (maybe don't use array lists and instead just allocate slices of exact size from the arena)
 - Highlight: implement a few languages, not just Zig
+- When scanning the root folder, ignore the ignored folders right away (modify dir walker)
+- When building a directory tree, see if we can use a memory arena (maybe don't use array lists and instead just allocate slices of exact size from the arena)
-- [optimisation] Measure how expensive it is to rehighlight everything
+- Measure how expensive it is to rehighlight everything
+- When drawing a buffer with a conflict we need to ask what to do

 # WHAT NEEDS TO WORK BEFORE I CAN START USING IT
 + Open files